iotaledger/legacy-wallet-use-trinity-wallet-instead/README.md

   npm run compile:lin
   ```

   Compiled binaries are found in the `out` directory.

+#### Testnet

-Note: To build testnet binaries, rename `package.testnet.json` to `package.json` and follow instructions as above.
-(Temporary)
+To build testnet binaries, rename `package.testnet.json` to `package.json` and follow instructions as above.
+Make sure the jar is named `iri-testnet.jar`.